Student Resources & Activities

 Membership is by the college program.
 California and Arizona community college journalism programs can join by paying dues each year.
 Four year journalism programs and other journalism associations with legitimate interests can also join as associate members.

 Not all community colleges have journalism programs.
 Membership in JACC represents most of those who do.
 Membership runs between 60 and 70 schools each year.
-City College's Department of Journalism has been a members since 1995.
+City College's Department of Journalism has been a member since 1995.

 JACC is involved in various areas of helping improve journalism education in the community colleges, but its main activities revolve around the number of conferences it hosts throughout the year.
 Each fall the organization hosts Southern Region and Northern Region conferences.
 In February, it hosts a faculty only conference in Morro Bay, and each spring it hosts its annual convention in Fresno.
 The regional conferences and annual convention focus on extended opportunities for students through workshops and writing, photography and editing competitions.